Rafael Carioca: Spartak Moscow

-In December 2008, Rafael Carioca joined Russian club FC Spartak Moscow on a five-year contract.
-He made his debut abroad on 15 March, starting in a 1–1 home draw against FC Zenit Saint Petersburg.
+In December 2008, Rafael Carioca joined Russian club Spartak Moscow on a five-year contract.
+He made his debut abroad on 15 March, starting in a 1–1 home draw against Zenit Saint Petersburg.

 Rafael Carioca spent the 2010 season on loan at Vasco da Gama, being an undisputed starter.
 Upon returning, he also became a first-choice, and scored his first professional goal on 6 May 2012, netting the winner in a 3–2 away defeat of Zenit.